athaddius/STIRMetrics/README.md

 ```
 python datatest/flow2d.py --num_data 4 --showvis 1
 ```
-Writes output json of averaged results to a json file in the folder results.
+This produces an output json of point locations to the output directory.

 ### flow3d: